transtats/transtats/docs/source/index.md

 We are currently working on `0.1.1` release.

-Target delivery: Mid April 2017
+Target delivery: End of April 2017

 * Package translation status per language
 * Split Package Sync and Branch Mapping
+* Tabular View to Translation Status
+* Workload estimation for releases
 * Containerize Transtats Application